bevyengine/bevy-website/content/learn/book/ecs/entities-components/_index.md

 fn spawn_combatants_system(mut commands: Commands) {
     commands
         .spawn()
-        // This inserts a data-less `Combatant` component into the entity we're spawning .insert(Combatant)
+        // This inserts a dataless `Combatant` component into the entity we're spawning .insert(Combatant)
         // We configure starting component values by passing in concrete instances of our types .insert(Life(10))